 - have an understanding of the Linux and open source industry and knowledge of the most popular open source Applications;

 - understand the major components of the Linux operating system, and have the technical proficiency to work on the Linux command line; and

 - have a basic understanding of security and administration related topics such as user/group management, working on the command line, and permissions.

 Mobile Application Support

-The Linux Essentials Professional Development Certificate validates a demonstrated understanding of the follwing:
+The Linux Essentials certificate validates a demonstrated understanding of the following: